Borrowed Bites

 Easy Lemonade Concentrate

 This Lemonade Concentrate recipe is sweet, tangy, and super simple to make!
-Made with just two ingredients, the concentrate will be ready to pop in the fridge or freezer in under 10 minutes.
-Add water and serve for the perfect treat on a hot summer day!
+Made with just two ingredients, it will be ready to pop in the fridge or freezer in under 10 minutes.
+When you're ready to serve, simply add water and enjoy!
+After making this dozens of times for birthdays, baby showers, BBQs, and dinner parties over the years, we are confident it is the perfect drink recipe to add to your arsenal.

 Print Pin Save Saved!
 Rate